YottaDB/YDBDoc/ProgGuide/commands.rst

 YottaDB recommends that a directory in the $zroutines of a process be either auto-relink-enabled or auto-relink-disabled for the life of the process.
 Changing the auto-relink mode of the directory within a process is likely to result in counter-intuitive results.

 As arguments, ZRUPDATE takes object file names, including wild-cards of the form accepted by $ZSEARCH().
-If ZRUPDATE fails to find at least one file to match an argument with a wild card, it issues an INFO message (seen only if $PRINCIPAL has CENABLE).
+If ZRUPDATE fails to find at least one file to match an argument with a wild card, it issues an INFO message (seen only if $PRINCIPAL is in CENABLE mode).
 When the argument specifies an explicit name without a wild card, but there is no file in the directory or a corresponding entry in the Relinkctl, ZRUPDATE produces an error.
 ZRUPDATE issues most errors as FILEPARSE errors with a secondary error describing the actual issue although some errors, depending on the reason and path by which ZRUPDATE detects them, can be rather cryptic.

 An explicit ZLINK or an auto-relink check the hash of an object and its replacement.
 If they are identical, YottaDB may take no action to replace the current object, saving both memory and time.
 YottaDB bypasses the dynamic link of a routine when it determines the requested object matches the currently linked object file under either of the following circumstances: